-Practices can earn their 12-point Participation Incentive by engaging in practice transformation and by sharing all PCMH utilization, budget, Quality Scorecard and OIA data with PCPs.
-Panels who do not meet at least 70/100 on the PCP Engagement Scorecard and 65% of the quality points available on the Clinical Quality Scorecard may lose all or portions of their Participation Incentive based on market size category as shown below.
-Adjustments for Panels losing all or part of the 12 Points will go into effect in August of 2022 based on 2021 Performance.
+Practices can earn their 12-point Participation Incentive by engaging in practice transformation and by sharing all PCMH utilization, budget, quality scorecard and OIA data with PCPs.
+Practices who do not complete the four PCP engagement requirements will lose all or portions of their Participation Incentive based on market size category as shown below.
+Panels that do not meet a minimum of 65 percent of the points available on the Clinical Quality Scorecard, and do not achieve a savings, will also lose all or portions of their Participation Incentive based on market size category.
+Panels and practices that save compared to expected and meet PCP Engagement Requirements but fall below 65 percent on the Clinical Quality Scorecard will retain the full 12 percent Participation Incentive but will not be eligible for an OIA.
+Adjustments for practices losing all or part of the 12 Points will go into effect in August of 2025 based on 2024 Performance.